Taiwan punishes Deutsche Bank, others in currency speculation case

 TAIPEI: Taiwan's central bank said on Sunday it had banned Deutsche Bank from trading Taiwan dollar deliverable and non-deliverable forwards and suspended it for two years from trading forex derivatives as part of a crackdown on speculation.

-The Taiwan dollar is at a more than 23-year-high against the US dollar as the island's trade-dependent economy booms on global demand for its tech products as people work from home.
+The Taiwan dollar is at its highest in more than 23 years against the US dollar as the island's trade-dependent economy booms on global demand for its tech products fuelled by people working from home.

 The central bank has been particularly concerned about a case where it said foreign banks helped grain companies engage in currency speculation through deliverable forwards, affecting the stability of Taiwan's foreign exchange market.